godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

     } while (cond);

-Keep in mind that, in modern GPUs, an infinite loop can exist and can freeze your application (including editor).
+Keep in mind that in modern GPUs, an infinite loop can exist and can freeze your application (including editor).
 Godot can't protect you from this, so be careful not to make this mistake!